nicholasadamou/starter-kit/Gulp/Starter Kit/README.md

 ## Install
 In order to start using this project, you need to clone/download it to your machine.

+## Set Up

-Now choose one of the following methods of setting up the kit.
+Now after you have cloned/downloaded the kit to a desirable location, you can choose one of the following methods of setting up the kit.

 ## Method One
 After you have it on you machine, you will need to navigate to the project folder using terminal and execute the following command to gather all the dependencies.